panzer/capstone-mppt/gui_and_analytics/README.md

 1. Download PyCharm Professional edition
     - https://www.jetbrains.com/pycharm/download/#section=windows
     - you can get a full license with your student .edu email
+    - IMPORTANT: check that you have the Docker plugin installed in PyCharm

 2. Download Docker
     - https://docs.docker.com/toolbox/toolbox_install_windows/